 For a typical day, I do not reapply my sunscreen.
 These are days that I’m in the car, running to work or around town for errands.
 Otherwise I’m inside, not even near a window (yes, UVA rays can penetrate windows, did you ever see that picture of a truck driver?) so I don’t really have much sun exposure and certainly not enough to need reapplication.

 I do have enough sun exposure that I think I need to wear sunscreen every day.
 It needs to be in a product that I apply all over my face and in a high enough quantity to actually get the UV coverage I need.
 Which means that it can’t be in makeup (especially not in powder, I don’t want to apply 1.2g to my face), and I don’t even apply tinted BB cream all over my face enough so that it counts.
-I usually take a light SPF lotion (I’ve been using Kiehl’s Ultra Facial Lotion SPF 30 and I haven’t tried the new version yet) and I apply that to my neck and face.
-If I’m using a BB cream with SPF I’ll either go light in the center of my face or completely skip that area.
+I usually take a light SPF lotion (I’ve been using Kiehl’s Ultra Facial Lotion SPF 30) and I apply that to my neck and face.
+If I’m using a BB cream with SPF I’ll either go light in the center of my face or completely skip that area as the BB cream goes there instead.
 I do make sure to hit the outside of my face along my hair line and jaw line, places where I don’t usually apply the BB Cream.
 If I’m going with a more traditional foundation then I definitely apply the lotion every where.

 On days that I’m planning to spend more time outside, I take a different strategy with my sunscreen products and makeup.
 This is something that I plan ahead for, and if there’s even just a chance that I’ll be spending more than 45 minutes or so outside (especially if that’s during peak sun hours of 10 am – 2 pm) then I’ll go with this strategy.
 Note that these days are not meant to be waterproof or sweat-proof, so this is great for a few hours playing outside with my daughter, but I wouldn’t follow these strategies for a day at the beach or a theme park.